15 April 2026 · 3 min read

 This delay matters for claimants in two ways.
 First, it means a recent death may not appear on the list for some time — so the absence of an estate on the list does not necessarily mean it will not appear eventually.
 Second, it means that even estates listed as recently added may have dates of death going back several years, leaving less time within the 30-year window than the publication date might suggest.

 Under section 26 of the Limitation Act 1980, no claim to a bona vacantia estate can be brought more than 30 years after the date of death.
 This is an absolute cutoff — not extendable even in cases where the claimant only recently discovered their potential entitlement.
 If you are researching a family name and believe you may be entitled to an estate from the early 1991s or before, you should begin gathering evidence without delay.
+For a full guide to what the Bona Vacantia list contains and how to make a claim, see our dedicated guide.

 Search the full Bona Vacantia list for free and add surnames to your watchlist so you are alerted to any new entries.